 Your law firm’s web design is the face of your online presence which plays a huge role in your firm’s reputation in general.
-Your website should instantly appeal to potential clients and inform them of your firm’s specialties.
+Your website should instantly appeal to potential clients and inform them of your law firm’s specialties.
 However, just because a website looks good doesn’t mean that the website is designed properly.

 Improve your law firm’s appearance on the web by avoiding these top web design mistakes!